kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 Held and Hou (1980) Hadley Cell model
 ```

-Held and Hou model is a two-layer model mimicking the observed Hadley cell circulation which has poleward flow in the upper layer transporting higher potential energy to other latitudes and equatorward return flow at the lower layer.
-In the middle, an interface of radiative-equilibrium potential temperature represents the difference in received energy over latitudes, which can be formulated as
+The Held and Hou model is a two-layer representation of the observed Hadley cell circulation, featuring poleward flow in the upper layer, which transports higher potential energy to other latitudes, and an equatorward return flow in the lower layer.
+In between these layers, a radiative-equilibrium potential temperature interface represents the variation in received energy across latitudes, which can be formulated as:

 ```{math}
 :label: HH_model_theta_e